 Pablo Neruda penned Chile was created by a poet, but we think Chile was also created for the angler.
-If you’ve never traveled to Chile and you enjoy fishing on foot, then now is time to make your first trip or plan for a return visit.
+If you’ve never traveled to Chile and enjoy fishing on foot, then now is time to make your first trip or plan a return visit.
 Running the length of South America’s western coast for over 2,880 miles, Chile is a country of beautiful diversity that holds some of the top freshwater fisheries on Earth.

 For any angler excited about wading, the country provides a seemingly endless number of possibilities.
 Here are some perfect Chilean wade fishing destinations.

 This beautiful 15,000-acre Estancia offers guests the chance to fish and explore private, productive waters in both Chile and Argentina.
 You’ll fish for brown trout on the Estancia’s two private rivers and on a 15-mile spring creek that holds brown trout up to an astonishing 10 pounds.
 If you love small-water, spring creek fishing, then you’ll love the Estancia’s fishing program.
-The typical fishing program hosts guests in both Chile and Argentina experiencing the terrific waters of the region.
+The typical fishing program hosts guests in both Chile and Argentina to experience the terrific waters of the region.

 Estancia de Los Rios is located north of Coyhaique tucked away on a massive 360,000-acre working ranch in the heart of central Chilean Patagonia with vast uninhabited valleys surrounded by the rugged peaks of the Andes mountains.
 With access to more than 60 miles of rivers, spring creeks, and numerous lakes on this private ranch, Estancia de los Rios offers world-class dry fly fishing for wild brown trout with unparalleled seclusion.
-With so much private water available guests are assured to fish well-rested water each day without fishing the same water twice or seeing another soul.
+With so much private water available, guests are assured to fish well-rested water each day without fishing the same water twice or seeing another soul.